The Exponentially Tilted Gaussian Prior for Variational Autoencoders: Method

-This distribution will be denoted by $e^{+\tau||z||} \mathcal{N}\left(0,I\right)$ to indicate that it is the standard Gaussian with an exponential tilt of $\tau$ applied to it.
-The additional tilting term pushes the distribution towards values of greater $\Vert z \Vert$.
-It is useful to note that by completing the square, the density is proportional to $e^{-\frac{1}{2}\left(||z||-\tau\right)^2}$, meaning that the distribution is radially symmetric and has a maximum value at $\tau$.
-Figure 1 shows a plot of the distribution.
+The additional tilting term $e^{\tau \Vert z \Vert}$ pushes the distribution towards values of greater $\Vert z \Vert$.
+It is useful to note that by completing the square, the density is proportional to $e^{-\frac{1}{2}\left(||z||-\tau\right)^2}$, meaning that the density is radially symmetric and has a maximum value at $\tau$.
+Figure~\ref{distribution} shows a illustration of this density.